- Get to know Lisbon's winding streets on a walking food tour

 After spending a leisurely final morning in Lisbon, you'll say your goodbyes and transfer to the airport to catch your departing flight.
 Safe travels and boa viagem!

 Looking for more inspiration for your trip to Portugal?
-Check out these other 9-day Portugal itineraries, with outdoor adventures, cultural trips, and best-of tours to hit the highlights.
+Check out these other Portugal itineraries, explore different ways to spend nine days in Portugal, or discover the best time to visit Portugal.